xebialabs-community/devops-keycloak-examples/README.md

  ## Go GitHub!

- Now let's leverage the pwoer of Keycloak.
+ Now let's leverage the power of Keycloak.
 It's all fine to manage user and roles but let's do something more advanced that comes with Keycloak out-of-the-box and would have cost us some headache to develop.

  Log in with GitHub.